manzoorqirat-boop/TanaBanaApp/README.md

   at that CMO reflecting the consumption.
 Also try reversing an unconsumed dispatch and confirm the stock warning behavior if you reverse one that's already been partly drawn against.
+- Language switching: on Login, tap through all three — English, हिंदी, اردو.
+Confirm Urdu text renders correctly (proper Nastaliq/ Naskh shaping, not boxes or reversed characters — a real font/script support check that can't be done from here).
+Then switch to Urdu, confirm the restart alert appears, close and reopen the app, and check whether the layout actually mirrored (RTL) — this is the single most important manual check left in this whole project, per "Urdu / RTL support" above.

 ## Phase 4 — RoleGate, offline banner, app icon/splash